What is psoriasis?

 How does the rash start?

-Psoriasis starts as small red bumps, that grow in size and scales form on top.
+Psoriasis starts as small red bumps that grow in size, on top of which scale forms.
 These surface scales shed easily, but scales below them stick together.
-When scratched, the lower scales tear away from the skin, causing bleeding.
+When scratched, the lower scales may tear away from the skin, causing pinpoint bleeding.
 As the rash grows larger, “plaque” lesions can form.

 What are the symptoms of psoriasis?